Funding for UK, and EU nationals, as well as students with the status of Migrant Worker.

 Please note, tuition fee loans for English and EU nationals cover up to a maximum of £6,000 per annum of tuition fees at Regent's University London.
 This loan will not cover the entire undergraduate tuition fee.

 Alternative providers like Regent's meet a diverse demand for higher education which supplements the HEFCE funded public sector provision.
-However, such providers are subject to a different regulatory scheme and, whilst the Government recognizes the contribution made by such providers, fee loans for students in the alternative provider sector are capped at £6000 as opposed to the £9000 for those studying in the HEFCE funded sector.
+However, such providers are subject to a different regulatory scheme and, whilst the Government recognises the contribution made by such providers, fee loans for students in the alternative provider sector are capped at £6000 as opposed to the £9250 for those studying in the HEFCE funded sector.

 The government has no plans at present to change this policy.